-24. Failure to fulfil a fixture (1st offence) shall be a fine of £25.00 and the League shall have the power to recharge any expenses to the offending club.
+24. Failure to fulfil a fixture (1st offence) shall be a fine of £100.00 with referral to Disciplinary Committee and the League shall have the power to recharge any expenses to the offending club.

 b.
-In all cases of failure to fulfil a fixture, maximum points will be awarded to the non-offending team (including maximum bonus points).
+In all cases of failure to fulfil a fixture, the match points will be awarded to the non-offending team (does not include bonus points).

 c.
 In all cases of failure to fulfil a fixture, the offences to be kept on file to the end of the playing season they were incurred (not to be carried forward to a new season).